 (Q) ..
-I work in an auto auction & am in a parking lot every day & inspecting emblems.
-I honestly don't know a gold plated emblem from a gold colored plastic yet.
-I've seen several that are darkened and others that look as if they have black bubbles through out.
+I work in an auto auction & am in a parking lot every day inspecting emblems.
+I honestly don't know a gold plated emblem from a gold colored plastic emblem.
+I've seen several that are darkened and others that look as if they have black bubbles throughout.
 Would these be simply plastic or poorly applied gold?

 (A) ..
 Probably both.
-Most automotive emblems are plastic and most of the emblems that look gold, (in good or bad condition), are plastic emblems that have been gold plated.
-The reason that the bad looking gold looks bad is most likely the result of being plated with a "short cut" method of gold plating or they were plated by someone that wasn't concerned about the quality of their work.
-We are trying to head off this image in our industry by promoting high quality workmanship, not just going for the fast buck now.
+Most automotive emblems are plastic and most of the emblems that look gold (in good or bad condition) are plastic emblems that have been gold plated.
+The reason that the bad looking gold looks bad is most likely the result of being plated with a shortcut method of gold plating, or they were plated by someone that wasn't concerned about the quality of their work.
+We are trying to head off this image in our industry by promoting high quality workmanship, not just going for the fast buck.
 We do this by only promoting the most durable process of automotive gold plating, i.e. chrome removal and applying the gold heavy enough to insure corrosion protection to the underlying nickel.
 Any gold plated layer is relatively thin and somewhat porous.
-If the gold layer isn't thick enough to seal off the underlying nickel plate then corrosive environmental conditions can corrode the nickel plate.
+If the gold layer isn't thick enough to seal off the underlying nickel plate, then corrosive environmental conditions can corrode the nickel plate.
 When the nickel plate corrodes, it first forms tiny black pits.
 The black pits develop into small mounds that look something like a miniature volcano when magnified.
 These mounds are caused by the corroded nickel expanding under the surface.
 From a distance this nickel corrosion can appear as a general darkening of the emblem.
 When the nickel gets to this point, the emblem most likely needs to be re-plated with nickel and is probably not worth saving.
 At Gold Plating Services, we have always offered a lifetime warranty on our automotive gold plating.
-We guarantee that the gold we apply plate won't peel, flake, or corrode for the life of the car.
+We guarantee that the gold we plate won't peel, flake, or corrode for the life of the car.
 We promote a process that allows this type of warranty.
-By the way, there are a few vinyl automotive "emblems" (I call them decals) that are suppose to look like gold, they are soft and will indent if you push on them with your thumbnail.
+By the way, there are a few vinyl automotive "emblems" (I call them decals) that are supposed to look like gold.
+They are soft and will indent if you push on them with your thumbnail.

 (Q) ..
 I've heard that the thickener used to convert liquid brush plating gold to a gel reduces the amount of actual gold solution I receive by up to 1/3.
 Does your gold thickener add to the volume of gold?